Should You Avoid Seed Oils? What Women Over 40 Need to Know

 The Dangers of Hexane

 If, like me, you prefer to avoid food-processing chemicals, choose cold-pressed seed oils.
-Cold pressed oil means that the oil is extracted only mechanical way, without using any chemicals like hexane, and not heating it too much, preserving more nutrients.
+Cold-pressed oil means that the oil is extracted only in a mechanical way, without using any chemicals like hexane, and not heating it too much, preserving more nutrients.
 (4)

 Swapping saturated fats (like butter) for unsaturated fats (like seed oils) consistently lowers LDL cholesterol.